johnschulz/maps/README.md

 Download all files.

-Open terminal/bash and change to the directory in which Hog is downloaded.
+Open terminal/bash and change to the directory in which Maps is downloaded.

 In terminal run: